Wellness at your fingertips

 Chemical and heavy metal spills–even from a broken mercury thermometer

-Living in a home built prior to 1978 that has lead-based paint
+Living in a home that has lead-based paint

 Smoking and/or inhaling second-hand smoke

-Eating foods (such as contaminated fish) that contain high levels of heavy metals
+Eating contaminated fish that contain high levels of heavy metals

 Living near a landfill